 - Books with simple text they can memorize

-- Books about kids that are like them, as well as books that introduce children who are different from them
+- Books about kids that are like them, as well as books that introduce kids who are different from them.